robotology/iit-ibm/README.md

 <a name='port-communication'></a>
 ## Port Communication

-Ports are everything in YARP, so let's start with that.
-Throughout we will assume that a **yarp server** is running on our network (if you don't just run `$> yarp server` in another shell).
+Ports are a key component to YARP.
+Throughout we will assume that a **yarp server** is running on our network (if it's not your case, just run `$> yarp server` in a shell).
+You can find the example described in this section in the script `examples/port_basics.js`.

 From the folder where you have cloned this repository run `$> node` to enter in the interactive Node.js interface.
 Then run:
 ```js